numberFormatUtil

 print(numberFormatUtil.suffix(1650)) --> "1.65K"

-, then this method will just return number
+Additionally, if number is lower than 1, then this method will just return number (stringified).

 commas